Cloud Eggs or Egg Nests are egg whites whipped to stiff peaks, grated cheese folded in, formed into nests, baked with yolk in center

 2 Separate the egg yolks from the whites.
 Make sure there are no little pieces of egg yolk in the whites or you will have difficulty getting the whites to beat properly.
 It helps if you are making more than one egg nest to keep each egg yolk in a separate prep bowl.

 3 Place the egg whites in a very clean mixer bowl (any residual oil in the mixer bowl will keep the egg whites from whipping up properly).
-Add an eighth of a teaspoon of salt to the egg whites.
+Add a small pinch of salt to the egg whites.
 Beat the egg whites with a whisk attachment in a mixer (or using a hand mixer), starting on low speed and then slowly increasing to high speed, until stiff peaks form.

-4 Gently fold in the grated Gruyere cheese, taking care not to deflate the egg whites.
+4 Gently fold in the grated cheese, taking care not to deflate the egg whites.

 5 Create two mounds of the egg white mixture on the lined baking sheet.
 Form the mounds so they look like nests, with indentations in the centers.